SteveTaylorDev/multiplayer-scaling-system-shooter/README.md

 One of my oldest projects, built around 2016.
 Based on learning materials from Unity, this project came from a desire to build much further than what the materials covered, including functionality such as:

 // Health //
-Starting with a base shooter system built with help from Unity tutorials, the first thing added was a health system, along with an indicator to the player model, which adjusts the material color to match the current health.
+Starting with a blank project, I built an arcade style shooter system with help from Unity tutorials.
+The first thing added beyond that was a health system, along with an indicator to the player model, which adjusts the material color to match the current health.
 Player attributes such as a player number and color were also added, which could be reassigned or adjusted during gameplay.

 // Multiplayer //
 Drop-in/drop-out multiplayer was added, with a game manager singleton handling each, which led to the start of the scaling systems; beginning with enemy health scaling, which checks for the current difficulty level and player amount, and scales max health in realtime based on an initial health value.